paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-16-bbc_online_gvl.md

 location:
   locality: Littlehampton
   country-name: United Kingdom
-summary: I'm a huge supporter of the BBC, yet for many years I was unimpressed with much of it's online output, where inconsistent design and poor implementation reflected badly upon one of our country's greatest institutions.
+summary: I’m a huge supporter of the BBC, yet for many years I was unimpressed with much of it’s online output, where inconsistent design and poor implementation reflected badly upon one of our country’s greatest institutions.
 tags:
 - design
 - web